Business As Usual

-Recently we were working at a digital agency developing the user experience for a tablet-based app.
-We went through the usual process of reading through all the planning documentation (requirements, audience insights etc.) conducted a competitive analysis and then reviewed the platform on which the app was going to be developed on (PhoneGap).
+Recently I was working at a digital agency developing the user experience for a tablet-based app.
+I went through the usual process of reading through all the planning documentation (requirements, audience insights etc.) conducted a competitive analysis and then reviewed the platform on which the app was going to be developed on (PhoneGap).

-After a week of working, amending and reviewing internally, we presented the wireframes to the client who was delighted with the work/direction and gave us the go-ahead to continue to the next phase.
+After a week of working, amending and reviewing internally, I presented the wireframes to the client who was delighted with the work/direction and gave us the go-ahead to continue to the next phase.

 Job done right?
-Well yes and no. After we left the agency we thought, mmm, could that two week process have been condensed and saved the client some time, money and provide a more relevant demonstration of our ideas?
+Well yes and no. After I left the agency I thought, mmm, could that two week process have been condensed and saved the client some time, money and provide a more relevant demonstration of our ideas?
 The answer was yes!

 Enter jQuery Mobile

 We all know there are a bunch of prototyping apps out there on the market.
-But we like to get our hands dirty and also have more control over what we produce, so we chose to use jQuery Mobile to build a basic prototype of the web app we had just been working on.
+But I like to get my hands dirty and also have more control over what I produce, so I chose to use jQuery Mobile to build a basic prototype of the web app I had just been working on.
 After a day or so of tweaking HTML and CSS we had a pretty good working prototype.

-But all in all, we produced a pretty slick, working prototype in next to no time.
+But all in all, I produced a pretty slick, working prototype in next to no time.
 Had this been included in the initial project as part of the UX deliverables, it probably would have saved both the client and agency a bunch of time and money.
-Oh well...